-The following table is available on the human services Australia website and details how much Child Care Subsidy percentage a family can expect to receive based upon their total combined income.
-Child Care Subsidy – Your income can affect it – Services Australia
+The following table is available on the Services Australia website and details how much Child Care Subsidy percentage a family can expect to receive based upon their total combined income.
+Child Care Subsidy – Your income can affect it – Services Australia.

 What determines my level of child care subsidy?